-Just a cursory look at a handful of the millions and millions of live sites on the web shows a variety of info, ranging from pure fluff that takes up space to important facts that help customers make decisions as to whether they want to work with that particular company.
+Just a cursory look at a handful of the millions and millions of live sites on the web shows a variety of info, ranging from pure fluff that takes up space to important facts that help customers decide whether they want to work with that particular company.

-Now, take a really close look at your website and think about whether or not you’re giving your customers what they need and desire rather than just trying to sell them your product or service.
-Are you indeed educating your customers or are you just doing the minimum necessary to keep them on your site, hoping that they eventually take action?
+Now, take a close look at your website and consider whether you’re giving your customers what they need and desire rather than just trying to sell them your product or service.
+Are you educating your customers or doing the minimum necessary to keep them on your site, hoping they eventually take action?

-A few weeks ago we talked about content marketing.
+A few weeks ago, we talked about content marketing.
 Creating content is much more than just talking about yourself and your accomplishments.
-Instead, you should use your content to truly educate your audience and help them learn or grow in some way.
+Instead, you should use your content to educate your audience and help them learn or grow.

 There are a variety of ways to educate through content.
-You can offer practical knowledge by posting how-to’s or tutorials.
-You might even take deep dives into specific topics that are related to your business.
-This might include info about industry trends or something else your customers may not learn by simply browsing your products or services.
+You can offer practical knowledge by posting how-tos or tutorials.
+You might even take deep dives into specific topics related to your business.
+This might include information about industry trends or something else your customers may need to learn by browsing your products or services.
 You can help them solve their problems via your content or even help them learn from your mistakes by talking about past challenges.

-Customer education is a real issue when it comes to what’s on the internet because it’s often difficult to ascertain what’s true vs what’s there simply to entice you to buy.
-For example, you can find literally thousands and thousands of pages of content about dietary supplements on the web, ranging from the stone-cold truth to claims that are about as far-fetched as they come.
+Customer education is a real issue when it comes to what’s on the internet because it’s often difficult to ascertain what’s trustworthy vs. what’s there to entice you to buy.
+For example, you can find thousands and thousands of pages of content about dietary supplements on the web, ranging from the stone-cold truth to claims that are about as far-fetched as they come.
 The latter is written with no other intent than to sell these products, which don’t likely do what they claim to do.
-But, for customers, it’s difficult to sift through all the information and determine what’s real and what’s not.
+But, it’s challenging for customers to sift through all the information and determine what’s real and what’s not.

-Experts also suggest that you consider tying your educational content to “thought leaders” in your industry.
+Experts also suggest tying your educational content to “thought leaders” in your industry.
 Thought leaders are those whose views on a subject are considered influential or authoritative.
 They are the go-to people in their field.
-For example, if your business is electric cars, chances are you would consider Elon Musk to be a thought leader in your industry.
+For example, if your business is electric cars, chances are you would consider Elon Musk a thought leader in your industry.

-You, certainly, can eventually become a thought leader, but until you are, offer education from more well-known individuals in your industry.
-These thought leaders already have the attention of the general public and it could benefit you to spread some learning through them.
+You can eventually become a thought leader, but until you are, offer education from more well-known individuals in your industry.
+These thought leaders already have the general public’s attention, and it could benefit you to spread some learning through them.